unik-name/docs.unikname.network/docs/uns-network-player/create-your-unikname-individual.md

 The creation of your @unikname is done through My Unikname App.
 To access the application, follow this link with your *phone* (and your phone only): [https://my.unikname.app/](https://my.unikname.app/).

 :::tip
-*If you are on iOS, contact us directly through the forum: [https://forum.unik-name.com](https://forum.unik-name.com)*
+*If you are on iOS, contact us directly on contact@unikname.com.*
 :::

 Once the application is installed on your home screen, launch the application and follow the steps displayed on your screen.